Do you give presentations abroad or to multicultural audiences?

 - Presentation styles

-By way of illustrating some of the intercultural differences in presentations, these tips to effective cross cultural presentations are offered:
+By way of illustrating some of the cultural differences in presentations, these tips to effective international presentations are offered:

 The language you use in a cross cultural presentation is important.